 1950s – 1960s

 - ABC analysis becomes formalized as businesses seek efficient ways to manage inventories and supply chains.
-This full stop marks the widespread adoption of the method, influenced by the Pareto Principle, founded by its namesake Vilfredo Pareto, which was introduced in the late 19th century but applied to inventory management during this era.
+This period marks the widespread adoption of the method, influenced by the Pareto Principle, founded by its namesake Vilfredo Pareto, which was introduced in the late 19th century but applied to inventory management during this era.

 Late 20th century